-1. Your claim was filed too late
+1. Your claim was filed too late.

 Most insurance companies allow you to file a claim within 90 days from the time the service was provided.
 However, some insurance companies only allow a period of 30 days.
 When a claim is filed too long after the service was provided, it will be rejected.
 Make sure you know how long you have to file a claim, as well as how long you have to appeal the decision if your claim is denied.

-2. Lack of proper authorization
+2. Lack of proper authorization.

-Insurance companies often require the patient to obtain preauthorization of services before treatment, especially for non-routine services like hospitalizations, surgeries and behavioral care.
-If you provide services without the proper authorization, the claim will likely be denied.
+Insurance companies often require the patient to obtain preauthorization of services before treatment, especially for nonroutine services, such as hospitalizations, surgeries, and behavioral care.
+If you provide services without the proper authorization, the insurance coverage claim will likely be denied.

-3. The insurance company lost the claim and it expired
+3. The insurance company lost the claim and it expired.

 This is the most frustrating of all reasons for claim denial.
 Insurance companies can sometimes lose your claim.
 If the claim doesn’t eventually make it into their system before the expiration deadline, they will deny it — even though it was their fault.

-4. Lack of medical necessity
+4. Lack of medical necessity.

-5. Coverage exclusion or exhaustion
+5. Coverage exclusion or exhaustion.

 A majority of health insurance companies have a list of services they do not cover, such as cosmetic surgery, infertility treatment, and gastric bypass.
-Some plans may also have limitations on the amount of services they do cover.
+Some plans may also have limitations on the number of services they do cover.
 For instance, a health plan may cover only 30 days of inpatient treatment for a given condition.
 When you submit a claim for benefits that are excluded or have exceeded limitations, it will be denied.

-6. A pre-existing condition
+6. A pre-existing condition.

-7. Incorrect coding
+7. Incorrect coding.

 An insurance company may deny a claim because the coding was incorrect or inadequate.
 This can be resolved by resubmitting the claim with corrected coding.

-8. Lack of progress
+8. Lack of progress.

 If a patient’s condition requires long-term care, or they receive long-term care with little positive results, many insurance companies will deny their continued coverage.
 However, this can sometimes be overturned on appeal.